heitorc1/blog/README.md

 `npm start`

-In default config, server is running in port 3000.
+In default config, backend server is running in port 8000 and frontend server in port 3000.